David Benyamine – Competitive Drive to be Successful

 Benyamine learned to play poker at the tender age of twelve.
 When he became a tennis star, poker took a back seat.
-He played at the top of his game for a time.
-However, an injury suddenly ended his career in tennis.
-He turned to billiards next and became one of France’s top players.
+He was a very successful professional tennis player at the top of his game for a time.
+However, a shoulder injury suddenly ended his career in tennis.

 Yet, he heard poker’s call.
 He took to playing poker at the Aviation Club in Paris.
 He started out in small limit games and worked his way up.
 In 2000, he won first in the Euro Finals of Poker Pot Limit Hold ‘em/ Omaha Championship.
-His next career, one in poker, was taking off.
+His latest career, one in poker, was starting to take off.

 In 2002, David Benyamine took second in the Euro Poker Pot Limit tournament.
 He finished off 2002 with a win in the Euro Finals of No Limit Hold ‘em.
-While Benyamine is not primarily a tournament player, he did very well beginning in 2000.
+While Benyamine is not primarily a tournament player, he started to have some noted success starting from early 2000.

 Benyamine really came into his own when he won the 2003 Grand Prix of Paris World Poker Tour event.
 He took the top prize of $411,000 from a final table that included Erick Lindgren and Daniel Negreanu.
-This was the event that made a name for him around the world.
+This was the event that made a name for him around the world and within poker circles.

-David Benyamine won over $132,000 with a 6th place cash at the season 2 World Poker Tour Los Angeles Classic in 2004.
+He won over $132,000 with a 6th place cash at the Season 2 World Poker Tour Los Angeles Classic in 2004.
 When he attempted to come to the Bellagio WSOP tournaments, he had a problem entering the United States.
 He ended up staying the year in Europe, playing poker online from his home in the south of France.